Guidepost cells: Identification

 In 1976, guideposts cells were identified in both grasshopper embryos and Drosophila.
 Single guidepost cells, acting like "stepping-stones" for the extension of Ti1 pioneer growth cones to the CNS, were first discovered in grasshopper limb bud.
 However, guidepost cells can also act as a group.
 There is a band of epithelial cells, called floor-plate cells, present in the neural tube of Drosophila available for the binding of growing axons.
 These studies have defined guidepost cells as non-continuous landmarks located on future paths of growing axons by providing high-affinity substrates to bind to for navigation.

-Guidepost cells are typically immature glial cells and neuron cells, that have yet to grown an axon.
+Guidepost cells are typically immature glial cells or still axonless neurons.
 They can either be labeled as short range cells or axon dependent cells.

 To qualify as a guidepost cell, neurons hypothesized to be influenced by a guidance cell are examined during development.
 To test the guidance cell in question, neural axon growth and migration is first examined in the presence of the guidance cell.
 Then, the guidance cell is destroyed to further examine neural axon growth and migration in the absence of the guidance cell.
 If the neuronal axon extends towards the path in the presence of the guidance cell and loses its path in the absence of the guidance cell, it is qualified as a guidepost cell.
-Ti1 pioneer neurons is a common example neurons that require guidepost cells to reach its final destination.
+Ti1 pioneer neurons are a common example of neurons that require guidepost cells in order to reach their final destination.
 They have to come in contact with three guidepost neurons to reach the CNS: Fe1, Tr1, and Cx1.
 When Cx1 is destroyed, the Ti1 pioneer is unable to reach the CNS.

 Roles in formation

 Lateral olfactory tract

 The lateral olfactory tract (LOT) is the first system where guideposts cells were proposed to play a role in axonal guidance.
 In this migrational pathway, olfactory neurons move from the nasal cavities to the mitral cells in the olfactory bulb.
 The mitral primary axons extend and form a bundle of axons, called the LOT, towards higher olfactory centers: anterior olfactory nucleus, olfactory tubercle, piriform cortexr, entorhinal cortex, and cortical nuclei of the amygdala.
-"Lot cells", the first neurons to appear in the telencephalon, are considered to be guideposts because they have cellular substrates to attract LOX axons.
-To test their role in guidance, scientists ablated lot cells with a toxin called 6-OHDA.
-As a result, LOT axons were stalled in the areas where lot cells were destroyed, which confirmed lot cells as guidepost cells.
+"LOT cells", the first neurons to appear in the telencephalon, are considered to be guideposts because they have cellular substrates to attract LOX axons.
+To test their role in guidance, scientists ablated LOT cells with a toxin called 6-OHDA.
+As a result, LOT axons were stalled in the areas where LOT cells were destroyed, which confirmed lot cells as guidepost cells.